-In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan. hint particular times of the day.
+In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan. hint the day that are peak and off-peak, or day and night, the performance analysis can be focused on those particular times of the day.
 If, for example, most performance problems occur within nighttime and weekend batches, it can be useful to focus only on them.